Legal sports betting is coming to The Pine Tree State. The House and Senate have just approved the LD 553 bill

 Mobile sports betting operators will have the possibility to apply for a license in Maine without having to partner up with a brick and mortar establishment.
 Senator Louis Luchini, who proposed the bill, believes that this will create a free market for Maine online sports betting.

 We can probably expect Boston-based Draftkings to be among the first to introduce an online sportsbook in the state.
 Although since location is not an issue, other operators might jump in on the opportunity to be involved in Maine online sports betting.

 The rules for sports betting in Maine will be similar to those in other states.
 Only individuals aged 21 or older and physically located in the state will be able to place bets on professional and most collegiate sports.
-Betting on college and university events involving Maine will be prohibited.
+Moreover, betting on college and university events involving Maine will be prohibited.